-An entity capable of observing a phenomenon and returning an observed value.
+An entity capable of observing a phenomenon and returning an observed value

 The type of observation procedure determines the estimated value of an observed property as its output.
 A web or internet accessible sensor is any sensor that has an IP address that can provide or be tasked to provide an observation.
 Sensors can be in a fixed position or mobile.
-An excellent example of an OGC SWE implementation is the US NOAA Integrated Ocean Observing System (IOOS)11.
+An excellent example of an OGC SWE implementation is the US NOAA Integrated Ocean Observing System (IOOS)10.
 This system provides real time access to mobile and in-situ Ocean observing sensor systems.
 These sensors are obtained from numerous different technology providers, all described, tasked, and accessed using OGC SWE standards.
 Other excellent examples of operational use of OGC SWE standards are:

-- Sensors Anywhere (SANY)12 SANY aims to improve the interoperability of in-situ sensors and sensor networks, allowing quick and cost-efficient reuse of data and services from currently incompatible sources in future environmental risk management applications. - The Heterogeneous Missions Accessibility (HMA)13 initiative aims to harmonize ground segment interface activities for Earth observation (EO) missions. - Sensor Web Enablement Application for Debris Flow Monitoring System in Chinese Taipei.
-This program uses SWE standards integrated into a monitoring, modelling, and alerting infrastructure.
+- Sensors Anywhere (SANY)11 SANY aims to improve the interoperability of in-situ sensors and sensor networks, allowing quick and cost-efficient reuse of data and services from currently incompatible sources in future environmental risk management applications. - The Heterogeneous Missions Accessibility (HMA)12 initiative aims to harmonize ground segment interface activities for Earth observation (EO) missions.